April-den/mooc-software-testing/README.md

 # Software Testing MOOC

-This repository contains the code examples and exercises of TU Delft's edX MOOC on Software Testing.
+This repository is a copy of the code examples and exercises of TU Delft's edX MOOC on Automated Software Testing: Unit Testing, Coverage Criteria and Design for Testability.
+All exercises are recorded here

-## License
+## Process

-This repository is licensed under CC BY-NC-SA.
+2024-10-09 Getting started with Automated Software Testing